craftercms/docs/source/system-administrators/activities/language-support/add-new-language.rst

 #.
 Add the translations file for everything else not in the dashboard ``studio-ui/static-assets/components/cstudio-common/resources/**/base.js``
 #.
 Add the new language to the ``get-available-languages`` API
 #.
 Add the new language to the react translations manager
 #.
-Update templates to add the new language
+Update templates to add the new language imports into the runtime (i.e. via script[src] elements)
+#.
+Build, deploy and test your changes

 **where:**